 We make it easy for you to be a great pet owner!
 Conveniently schedule your appointments from the comfort of your home, or on the run!

 Did you know we offer a “Vaccine Clinic” on Wednesdays and Saturdays?
-Get your pet vaccinated at $10 a piece!
+Get your pet vaccinated at now!
 Take advantage of these savings on Wednesday and Saturday, from 1-3 p.m.
+No appointment required.

 First exams are free!

 Veterinary Medical Center cares for dogs and cats from Sacramento, CA and the surrounding communities.